ALL Metrics

 Limitations and future research

 During the study period, a share of people in the unvaccinated group were transferred to the vaccinated.
-Assuming they had inferior health status at the outset, it may explain the relative increase (decrease) in mortality among the vaccinated (unvaccinated).
+Assuming they had an inferior health status at the outset, it may explain the relative increase (decrease) in mortality among the vaccinated (unvaccinated).
 However, those who remained unvaccinated, on the contrary, had inferior health status at the outset,1 making the above reasoning implausible.
 Ceteris paribus, one may even oppositely conclude that it would decrease (increase) relative mortality among vaccinated (unvaccinated) [7].
-Since most elderly candidates had been offered vaccine before Apr 21,1,34 I nonetheless assume the estimates were not substantially skewed over the study period, as relatively few people die in younger age cohorts.
+Since most elderly candidates had been offered the vaccine before Apr 21,1,31 I nonetheless assume the estimates were not substantially skewed over the study period, as relatively few people die in younger age cohorts.

-The validity of the finding that vaccinated had significant protection between July 21 and Jan 22 hinges on non-systematic skewness in classifying false positives concerning mortality involving COVID-19 and false negatives concerning mortality not involving COVID-19.
+The validity of the finding indicating that vaccinated had significant protection between July 21 and Jan 22 hinges on non-systematic skewness in classifying false positives concerning mortality involving COVID-19 and false negatives concerning mortality not involving COVID-19.
 A relevant issue in this regard is that the English data excluded ICD10 death certificate codes U09.9 (Post-COVID condition, where the acute COVID had ended before the condition immediately causing death occurred) and U10.9 (Multisystem inflammatory syndrome associated with COVID-19) as criteria when classifying mortality involving COVID-19, but as this was the case only when the U07.1 (COVID-19, virus identified) or U07.2 (COVID-19, virus not identified) were not mentioned, I cannot see substantial skewness in false positives and negatives between vaccinated and unvaccinated.
 The potential limitation may nonetheless induce cautiousness when interpreting the data, which I encourage future research to address.

 The validity of the finding that vaccinated had non-significant protection from Feb 22 also has limitations, as relatively low mortality involving COVID-19 can be an alternative explanation.
-However, in Note [3], I elaborate extensively on the issue, concluding that the alternative explanation is not very likely, but I nonetheless encourage cautiousness when interpreting the data.
+However, in Note [3], I elaborate on the issue, concluding that the alternative explanation is not very likely, but I nonetheless encourage cautiousness when interpreting the data.

 This study included those ten years and older.
 I, therefore, encourage future research to analyze different age cohorts separately to assess how findings may converge or eventually diverge.
 As this study merely distinguished between those vaccinated and those who were not, I also encourage future research to distinguish between those who received one or more doses and different vaccine types, although it may be methodologically challenging.